Mihut1/homework1/README.md

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)
-As of my last update, Robinhood relies heavily on a combination of advanced financial technologies and software engineering to power its platform.
+ Robinhood relies heavily on a combination of advanced financial technologies and software engineering to power its platform.
 Key technologies include:

  1.Programming Languages and Frameworks: They use a variety of programming languages like Python, Java, and more.
 For their mobile applications, they likely use Swift (for iOS) and Kotlin or Java (for Android).